The Ultimate In Birding Tours

 Simon Mitchell

 Simon has a wealth of birding experience and has worked as a bird tour leader on five continents.
-He has birded extensively in South and East Africa, Madagascar, all over eastern Asia including the Malaysian part of Borneo and Indonesia, Australia, the USA, Europe and Guatemala as well as widely in South America in both the Andes and Amazonia.
+He has birded extensively in Sub-Saharan Africa and Madagascar, all over eastern Asia, including the Malaysian part of Borneo and Indonesia, and in Australia, Europe, the USA and Guatemala, as well as widely in South America in both the Andes and Amazonia.

 Since earning his PhD, Simon’s academic research has ranged from community ecology studies to asking what is to be done to protect biodiversity and avert ecological collapse.
 When not undertaking guiding, survey work or research, he acts as a trustee for the Burnet Heritage Trust, which works to restore Yorkshire’s flatlands for wildlife.